K-Canzater/K-Canzater/README.md

 ## 👋 Hi, I'm **Khayla**!

-I’m a Cloud Engineer who builds secure, scalable AWS environments with **Terraform, Python (Boto3), Docker, and CI/CD pipelines.** I automate complex workflows into clean, repeatable infrastructure code to boost efficiency and reliability.
+I’m a Cloud Engineer who builds scalable, secure AWS infrastructure using Terraform, Python (Boto3), and Docker.
+I automate cloud workflows into clean, repeatable code with CI/CD pipelines — so everything runs smoother, faster, and with fewer headaches.